William Burns (saddler): Death

 William was only twenty-two when he died after a few days illness in London, from a 'putrid fever' on 24 July 1790.
-The term was often applied to Typhus, transmitted by lice and common in London in the 18th century with the symptoms of red spots over the arms, back, and chest; attention deficit, progressing to delirium; and gangrenous sores and the associated smell of putrid or rotting flesh.
+This term was often applied to typhus, transmitted by lice and common in London in the 18th century, the symptoms of which are red spots over the arms, back, and chest; attention deficit, progressing to delirium; and gangrenous sores and the associated smell of putrid or rotting flesh.

 Unfortunately his exact grave site has been lost, although he was first buried in the churchyard of St Marys-le-Strand.
 Following building development works he was re-interred in the Necropolis Cemetery in Woking.
 Robert Burns paid for all of the bills incurred through his brother's funeral and illness, the receipt is dated 8 October 1790.

 John Murdoch, the Burns family's old teacher, first visited William in London on 12 July 1790, when he was working there as a journeyman sadler.
 Shortly after his visit and before he could make a second, William died.
 On 14 September Murdoch wrote a long letter to Robert recording that, on receiving his letter of 16 July, which he finally received: "on the 26th in the afternoon per favour of my friend Mr Kennedy, and at the same time was informed that your brother was ill.
 Being engaged in business till late that evening, I set out next morning to see him, and had three or four medical gentlemen of my acquaintance, to one or other of whom I might apply for advice, provided it should be necessary.
 But when I went to Mr Barber's, to my great astonishment and heartfelt grief, I found that my young friend had, on Saturday, bid an everlasting farewell to all sublunary things".
 Sublunary means something belonging to this world as against a better or more spiritual one.

 Murdoch helped with the funeral arrangements, attended it as the principal mourner and sent Robert details of this sad occasion.